lukasturcani/code_style/docs/python.rst

 Docstring markup.
 -----------------

 Docstrings should use `numpy style formatting`_.
+An explanation of the markup is provided here_, and this is considered required reading.

-The examples below explains the markup to be used.
+The examples below also explain how the markup is used but it is not a substitute for reading the linked documents.

 .. code-block:: python